mjchao/3D-Graphing-Calculator/README.md

 Requirements
 -----
 This program was written in Java 8.
-You will need a Java Runtime Environment 8, which can be downloaded here:
+The run the program, you will need the Java Runtime Environment 8, which can be downloaded here:

 http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html

+Once you have the runtime environment, you should download the **raw** executable jar file "graph3d.jar" and then run "graph3d.jar" on your computer (double click the file, or type "java -jar graph3d.jar" into command line).

 Graph Paper
 -----